+372 58513515 info@huntingtourism.ee Facebook

 ELK

 The elk (European moose) (Alces alces) is a mammal belonging to the family Cervidae, genus Alces.
 The elk is the biggest true deer.
 It is also the largest land mammal in Europe.
 The elk is a meek animal with long legs and a high neck.
-Adult specimens weigh approximately 500 kg.
+Adult specimens can weigh until 500 kg.
 In terms of habitat they prefer larger, more humid forest areas.
 Their fur is generally brownish-black, with minor differences between subspecies.
 The upper parts of the body, the body lines, and the head have a dark tone, while the lower part and the feet are lighter.
-The fur covering is thick and long.
 The size of the antlers depends on where the elk lives.
-European elk antlers average 10 kg.
+European elk antlers can weigh average 10 kg.
 Estonia has an estimated population of 12,000 elk.
-Elk is not a protected species in Estonia.
 Calling hunts, hunting from hides, and stalking hunts can be organised for elk from 15.
 September until 30.
-September; and hunting from hides, stalking hunts, driven hunts and hunts with hunting dogs – except for hound dogs – from 1.
+September; and hunting from hides, stalking hunts, driven hunts and hunts with hunting dogs from 1.
 October to 15.
-December; with elk bulls and elk cows from 15.
-September to 30.
-November, and elk calves from 15.
-September to 15.
 December.

 ROE DEER

 The roe deer (Capreolus capreolus) is a cloven hoofed animal belonging to the Cervidae family, genus Capreolus.
 Roe deer have a light body and strong, thin legs.
 The fur of roe deer is brownish-red in colour during warmer periods of the year, greyish during winter.
 The roe deer feeds primarily on grasses during summer, branches and shoots during winter.
-Calling hunts, hunting from hides, and stalking hunts can be organised for roe deer from 1.
-June to 31.
-January; for roe bucks from 1.
+Calling hunts, hunting from hides, and stalking hunts can be organised for roe bucks from 1.
 June to 30.
 September, and does and calves from 1.
 September to 31.
 January.

 WILD BOAR

 The wild boar (Sus scrofa) is a wild animal belonging to the family Suidae, genus Sus.
-The body of the boar is covered with coarse brush like hairs, the colour of which varies from dark grey to brown.
-The body of the boar is bulky, with legs that are relatively long, especially northern subspecies.
+The body of the boar is covered with coarse brush like hairs, the colour of which varies from dark grey to dark brown.
+The body of the boar is bulky.
 Piglets are born with light stripes, which fade between the second and sixth month of life.
 Their fur achieves adult coloration by the end of the first year of life.
 The males are usually bigger than the females, and the males have tusks.
 The lifespan of wild boars is usually 9-10 years, although they may even live up to 25 years.
-Hunting from hides, and stalking hunts can be organised for wild boar – except for sows with piglets – year-round; and driven hunts and hunts with hunting dogs – except hounds – can be organised from 1.
-October to 28.
-February.
-Sows with piglets may be hunted from hides or using stalking or driven hunts, and with hunting dogs – except with a beagle – from 1.
-October to 31.
-January.
+Hunting from hides, and stalking hunts can be organised for wild boar year-round; and driven hunts and hunts with hunting dogs can be organised from 1.
+October until the end of hunting season.

 WOLF

 The wolf (Canis lupus) is a canid inhabiting the northern hemisphere, a member of the order Carnivore, genus Canis.
 Natural characteristics of the wolf include mostly grey fur, pricked ears, slanted yellowish eyes and a bushy tail.
 Wolves have a sharp sense of smell and hearing.
 The wolf is primarily a nocturnal animal, with its rhythm of activity varying depending on its habitat and the time of year.
-Driven hunts, stalking and hunts with hunting dogs can be held for wolves from 1.
-November to 28.
-February.
+Hunting the wolves is allowed from 1.
+November until the end of hunting season.

 BROWN BEAR